 What Types of Conditions Do Porcelain Crowns Repair?

 Crowns are commonly called for when a patient is experiencing any of the following:

 • Root canal

 Once placed by our Port Huron cosmetic dentists, a porcelain crown strengthens the tooth structure and protects it from further damage.
 Porcelain crowns look like natural teeth and are unnoticeable to the untrained eye.
 Porcelain is the material of choice for crowns because it is natural looking and extremely durable.
 Drs.
 Bolla and Cotter match the porcelain material to your existing tooth color, ensuring a perfect fit.
 Like other forms of dental restorations, porcelain crowns are long-lasting dental repairs.
 However, due to natural wear and tear, they may require restoration or replacement at some point.
 Whether you need a new crown or a crown restoration, we can help.

 Our Procedure for Placing Porcelain Crowns

 Getting a new porcelain crown typically requires two visits to our Port Huron dental office.
 First Drs.
-Bolla and Cotter will take impressions of the affected tooth.
+Cotter Easton will take impressions of the affected tooth.
 This mold will be used to custom-create your temporary porcelain crown.
 While your final crown is being specially created at a trusted dental lab, we’ll give you a temporary crown to protect your tooth before the final restoration is placed.

 After making the mold, the dentist will numb your mouth and prepare your tooth for the permanent crown.
 This involves removing any decay and shaping the surface of the tooth.
 The temporary crown will then be precisely placed on your tooth to ensure a proper bite.
 You'll wear the temporary crown for about two weeks while a trusted dental lab fabricates your porcelain crown.